 Dieudonné has reminded us what the Left stood for in the first place, before it was conquered by Marcuse and his Frankfurt Yeshiva’s pals.
 It is the French entertainer who brings to light the most instinctive Left insight — we are actually united and identified in opposition to our oppressors, namely, the establishment.

 The ‘quenelle’ –– a salute that was initially introduced by Dieudonné — embodies a modest and graceful openness of true resistance.
 It is a simple, restrained and poetic take on the crude Anglo-American ‘up yours’.

 The gesture is obviously universal and an open call — everyone, including Jews, are welcome in, as opposed to the post-68 identity discourses that are largely defined by biology and race.

 Being an emblem of an ethically driven and universalist standpoint the quenelle also symbolizes an opposition to the primacy of Jewish suffering and the tyranny of political correctness.

 Dieudonné is the definitive hero of genuine socialist thinking in the spirit of the Paris Commune, and as such, he indeed poses a great danger to fake New Leftists and their paymasters at CRIF.

 The kosher Frankfurt graduate sees the French masses gathering momentum and the people marching in the streets of Paris shouting ‘the emperor has no clothes’.
 In fact, there is not much to be concealed or suppressed anymore.
 Once again, the bare truth reveals itself and against all odds.

-Posted by Gilad Atzmon on January 31, 2014, With 3119 Reads Filed under Europe, World.
+Posted by Gilad Atzmon on January 31, 2014, With 3126 Reads Filed under Europe, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.